What's streaming in December

 What's new on Netflix, Amazon Prime, Hulu in December

-"Barry" : Devon Terrell stars as a young Barack Obama in this story of his live in New York City as a college student.
+"Barry" : Devon Terrell stars as a young Barack Obama in this story of his life in New York City as a college student.
 (Netflix)

 What's new on Netflix, Amazon Prime, Hulu in December